 YNPN In The News – Check out media features on YNPN Greater Bflo!

-Co-Board Chairs – Alex Lauer and Ebony Singletary
+Co-Board Chairs – MeKenzie Lund and Ebony Singletary

-Director of Communications and Marketing – Bridget Scott
+Co-Directors of Communications and Marketing – Alex Lauer and Hannah Leslie

-Director of Programming and Special Events – Tori Menneto
+Co-Directors of Programming and Special Events – Tori Menneto and Martina LaVallo

-Co-Directors of Operations and Finance– Kayleigh Murray and Heather Reed
+Co-Directors of Operations and Finance– Heather Reed and Andrew Dylewski

 Co-Directors of Sponsorships and Partnerships– Lucy Connery and Michael Palazza

-It is with a heavy heart that we share Allison, “Alley”, Jensen passed away from complications with COVID-19 on Thursday, January 7th.
-Alley served as Co-Director of Programming and Special Events for YNPN Greater Bflo and was the backbone of this group.
-Alley was known for continuously putting together programming that was inclusive and supportive of every individual we serve, and going above and beyond in all she set out to do.
-More than that, Alley was a compassionate human being, and the kind of person this world needs more of.
+In January 2021, YNPN Greater Bflo Board Member Allison “Alley” Jensen passed away due to complications related to COVID-19.
+Alley served as the Director of Programming & Special Events for three years and was an integral part of our organization.
+Alley was known for continuously putting together programming that was inclusive and supportive of our diverse membership base, and was always going above and beyond to make YNPN Greater Bflo a welcoming space for all.
+More than that, Alley was a compassionate human being who cared about our community and those around her, and the kind of person the world needs more of.